leesus/postmarks/README.md

 # Postmarks

-We are going to build a simple RAG service that adds, lists and searches bookmarks.
-These can either be text, or .
+We are going to build a simple service that adds, lists and searches links, sort of like your browser bookmarks.
 It receives the requests via Postmarks inbound mail API, and uses Cloudflare Workers platform to do all the smarts.

 ## Prerequisites

-Start off by signing up for a Cloudflare Workers free plan and a Postmark plan (make sure you verify this, so you can reply to emails from within the app).
+Start off by signing up for a Cloudflare Workers free plan and a Postmark plan (make sure you verify your domain here, so you can reply to emails from within the app).

 ### Let's go